 Please click the appropriate link above for further important information related to each stage.
 The "demand notice for payment" link includes information about possible remedies to address the demand before it becomes a warrant for collection of tax.

-A service fee of $1 is applied for electronic check payments, and a convenience fee based on the amount you pay applies to all electronic payments.
+A convenience fee based on the payment amount applies to all electronic payments.

 Indiana Department of Revenue